vimalmenon/backend.completeautomate/README.md

   - [ ] Create General Tweet
   - [ ] Post tweet
 - [ ] Higher lvl component (UI and Generator) should never access DB directly
-- [ ] Promote the YouTube MetaData to next Step
 - [ ] Improve the logger (Show proper details) - Added to managers (platform, startup, task)
-- [ ] Ability to run the agent tasks in parallel
+- [ ] Ability to run the Agent tasks in parallel
 - [ ] Test if it's able to generate good image prompts with multiple options
   - [ ] Test all the prompts once done
   - [ ] Add one-shot / few-shot prompt examples for image and other generation tasks